 Has the increase in sunny, mild days rid us of the winter blahs?
 What about Seasonal Affective Disorder?
 Surely with this great weather these are not issues of concern this year?

 Beverly Beuermann-King of Work Smart Live Smart, comments that “a majority of us feel lower energy and lower mood in the winter time, primarily due to the decreased amount of light that we experience.
 This year, people are getting outdoors more often and this has helped to decrease this energy and mood difference.”

-But Beuermann-King goes on to caution that “despite this wonderful weather, some people are still experiencing mood and energy changes, in some cases, so severe that they are experiencing seasonal depression (SAD).
+But Beuermann-King goes on to caution that “despite this wonderful weather, some people are still experiencing mood and energy changes, in some cases, so severe that they are experiencing seasonal depression (Seasonal Affective Disorder).

 Beuermann-King suggests that as a way of promoting wellness we should spend at least 20 minutes a day outside, regulate our sleep and focus on eating well.
 “These three things can have a dramatic effect on our overall mood and energy level.”